Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Neyman-Pearson Detectors under repeated observations

 where the proactive detector obtains a posterior belief $p(H_1|m^{(j)})$ based on history of distorted messages $m_1,\dots m_{j-1}$ and the current message $j$ as expressed in \eqref{belief_system}.
 Applying the equation \eqref{belief_system} recursively for $j=1,2,\dots N_1$ we get the following:

 In our multi-stage game, both the attacker and the detector know their actions in previous stages, or have perfect recalls, so by Kuhn's theorem \cite{aumann1961kuhn_theorem} it suffices to only consider the mixed strategies of attackers and behavior strategies of detectors (or detection rules) throughout the game.
-We define the multi-stage game as $\mc{G}^{(N_1)}_2$ as follows: \begin{Def}[The Multi-stage Game of Proactive Detectors $\mc{G}^{(N_1)}_2$] We define the $N_1$-stage repeated game of proactive detectors $\mc{G}^{(N_1)}_2$ as a tuple